-- Keep within the specified pressure and temperature range. - Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - Protect the measuring device permanently against corrosion from environmental influences.
+- ► Keep within the specified pressure and temperature range. - ▶ Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - ► Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - ▶ Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - ▶ If the ambient temperature of the measuring device is outside the atmospheric temperature, it is absolutely essential to comply with the relevant basic conditions as specified in the device documentation → 🗎 7. - ► Protect the measuring device permanently against corrosion from environmental influences.